-This site is authored and built by Carol Joan Haney McVey of Rockville, Maryland.
+This site is authored and built by Carol Joan Haney McVey of Silver Spring, Maryland.
 Exceptional technical support is provided by Go Daddy and Managed Word Press with Alex Vasquez as graphic designer and codewriter of the template/theme, "Some Like it Neat."
 All photographs (except book and program cover photos included for educational and library reference use), video, and commentary to referenced sites and texts are original works copyrighted © by Carol Joan Haney McVey (ISBN: 978-0-99769-20-13) who is the author, editor, photographer, administrator and content webmaster of this site.
-She earned a BFA in Acting from The Catholic University of America in 1979, a BA in Secondary English Education from The University of Maryland, College Park in 1993, and a Masters' equivalency ranking from Montgomery County Public Schools where she taught English for several years.
+She earned a BFA (Bachelor of Fine Arts: acting) with The Catholic University of America in 1979, a BA in Secondary English Education from The University of Maryland, College Park in 1993, and a Masters' equivalency ranking from Montgomery County Public Schools where she taught English for several years.
 Feel free to read, view, or post the link to this site on your own.
 However, because this is a work in progress, printing of web content is strongly discouraged until the work is bound in print format by the author and publisher.
 Go to the original sources that are linked on this site for citations of source materials referenced within the site.
 To cite the original scholarly essay by CJHM, titled "Marketing Metaphysics with Hamlet" follow your style guidelines for web content citations with a warning that the essay is subject to change, development, and emendation.
 This site is not yet interactive; however, look for a discussion forum in the near future for students and scholars of Shakespeare.

 If you have no hard copy text of the play titled Hamlet,The Prince of Denmark by William Shakespeare, I recommend the MIT website for a reliable online version of the text of Hamlet.
 Please donate to your public library system!The purpose